Spin Structures of Kac-Moody Type: Tame Fr e chet principal bundles

 By hypotheses, the partial derivation $D_{y}\Phi(x,y)$ has a unique tame right linear inverse, $D^{-1}_{y}\Phi$, for all $(x,y)\in U$.\ Define $D^{-1}\Phi:U\subseteq F\times V\to F\times W$ by the following representation:

-which defines a unique right inverse for $D\Phi$.\ Note that since $D_{y}^{-1}\phi:W\to V$, the composition $-D_{x}\phi D_{y}^{-1}\phi$ in (\ref{nashimeq3}) is valid.\ Moreover, since $\Phi$ is a smooth tame map, the family of inverses $D^{-1}\Phi:U\times F\times V\to F\times W$ is smooth and tame and linear with respect to its $F$ and also $V$ components and hence it is smooth and tame with respect to all of its components (see \cite[Part I.3]{zbMATH03787692} and \cite[Theorem 2.33]{WFreyn11}).\\ Now the Nash-Moser inverse function theorem, Theorem~\ref{nashmoser}, applied to $\Phi$ implies that $\Phi$ is locally invertible and following similar arguments as in the proof of the classical implicit function theorem, we conclude the corollary (see for example the 2nd part of the proof of \cite[Theorem 2.48]{WFreyn11}). \end{proof}
+which defines a unique right inverse for $D\Phi$.\ Note that since $D_{y}^{-1}\phi:W\to V$, the composition $-D_{x}\phi D_{y}^{-1}\phi$ in (\ref{nashimeq3}) is valid.\ Moreover, since $\Phi$ is a smooth tame map, the family of inverses $D^{-1}\Phi:U\times F\times V\to F\times W$ is smooth and tame and linear with respect to its $F$ and also $V$ components and hence it is smooth and tame with respect to all of its components by \cite[Theorem 3.1.1.]{zbMATH03787692}.

+Now the Nash-Moser inverse function theorem, Theorem~\ref{nashmoser}, applied to $\Phi$ implies that $\Phi$ is locally invertible and following similar arguments as in the proof of the classical implicit function theorem, we conclude the corollary (see, e.g., the 2nd part of the proof of \cite[Theorem 2.1.3]{WFrei09}). \end{proof}

-\begin{definition}[Slicing function] Let $G$ be a topological group and $K$ be a closed subgroup.\ Endow $G/K$ with the quotient topology.\ A \textit{slicing function} $\psi$ for the element $K$ in $G/K$ is a continuous function defined from a neighborhood $N$ around $K$ to $G$ such that $\psi(K)$ is mapped to the identity in $G$ and $\psi$ remains constant on every coset $xK\in N$.\ In other words, $\psi$ is a continuous cross section of the projection map $\pi:G\to G/K$. \end{definition} \begin{definition}[Tame Fr\'{e}chet submanifold] Let $M$ be a tame Fr\'{e}chet manifold.\ A closed subset $N$ of $M$ is called a \textit{tame Fr\'{e}chet submanifold}\ if for every $x\in N$ there exists a chart $(\phi_{x},U_{x})$ of $M$ containing $x$ such that $\phi_{x}:U_{x}\to F\times W$ for a pair of tame Fr\'{e}chet spaces $F$ and $W$, and in addition,
+\begin{definition}[Slicing] Let $G$ be a topological group and $K$ be a closed subgroup.\ Endow $G/K$ with the quotient topology.\ A \textit{slicing} $\psi$ for the element $K$ in $G/K$ is a continuous function defined from a neighborhood $N$ around $K$ to $G$ such that $\psi(K)$ is mapped to the identity in $G$ and $\psi$ remains constant on every coset $xK\in N$.\ In other words, $\psi$ is a continuous cross section of the projection map $\pi:G\to G/K$. \end{definition} \begin{definition}[Tame Fr\'{e}chet submanifold] Let $M$ be a tame Fr\'{e}chet manifold.\ A closed subset $N$ of $M$ is called a \textit{tame Fr\'{e}chet submanifold}\ if for every $x\in N$ there exists a chart $(\phi_{x},U_{x})$ of $M$ containing $x$ such that $\phi_{x}:U_{x}\to F\times W$ for a pair of tame Fr\'{e}chet spaces $F$ and $W$, and in addition,